 Anyone can open a restricted account with a bank in Costa Rica.
-But if you have a residence in Costa Rica, you have more options available.
+But if you have a residency in Costa Rica, you have more options available.

 Most banks in Costa Rica offer credit or debit cards.
-You can also choose to set your accounts to colones, dollars or both (BCR also offers accounts in euros).
-These dual currency accounts are great for expats, who can convert between currencies for cheaper and more easily.
+You can also choose to set your accounts to the colon (Costa Rica’s currency), US dollars or both (BCR also offers accounts in euros).
+These dual currency accounts are great for expats who can convert between currencies cheaper and more easily.
 Colones accounts receive higher interest rates but there is a monthly devaluation trend of the colon to the dollar.

 Opening hours for most bank offices are from 9 to 5, Monday to Friday.
-But most banks now offer efficient online services to pay bills, make transfers and more.
-If you do need to go into the bank office, keep in mind that bank lines are longest in the early morning, on paydays and around the holidays.
+Banks also offer efficient online services to pay bills, make transfers and more.
+If you do need to go into the bank office, keep in mind that bank lines are longest in the early morning, on paydays, and around the holidays.